gutris1/sd-hub/README.md

 - Hover over an image will reveal an image viewer button in the bottom left and a context menu button on the top right.<br>
 <p><img src="https://github.com/user-attachments/assets/1f407ac0-1901-491e-aee4-868b78e39024", max-width=1000px></p>

-- Left-click on the bottom left button to open an image viewer.<br>
+- Left-click on the bottom left button to open an image viewer.
+  - Use the left or right arrow key to navigate between images.
+  - Press ESC to exit.
 <p><img src="https://github.com/user-attachments/assets/10bdf1c1-42d7-4e8b-86b1-8578bef5a799", max-width=1000px></p>

 </details>